algal/DrawerView/README.md

 The drawer view hierarchy is managed by its own dedicated DrawerViewController.
 The DrawerViewController holds a reference to the hierarchy's root in a public property, drawerContainerView, which must be added to your app's view hierarchy.

-The drawerContainerView itself is just an invisible view, a which defines the region that the drawer should fill when the drawer is fully "open".
+The drawerContainerView itself is just an invisible container view, which defines the region that the drawer should fill when the drawer is fully "open".
 When the drawer is closed, only its tab protrudes into that region.
 The drawerContainerView should be initially installed aligned to the inner edge of its superview, so that drawer slides in and out of that edge.

 Really, a picture's worth a thousand words.
 This picture shows the view hierarchy when the drawer is slid out into the closed position: